 The Illinois State Horn Studio, a community of mutual support and respect, is comprised of undergraduate and graduate students majoring in performance, music education, music business, and music therapy, as well as music minors.
-Prof. Lauren Hunt teaches all horn students majoring in music.
-The mission of the Horn Studio at Illinois State University is to empower and inspire students in their lifelong pursuit of excellence in performance, teaching, learning, research, and creative activities, to enhance campus life, to complete degrees, and become employed in their chosen field.
+Professor Lauren Hunt teaches all horn students majoring in music.
+The mission of the Horn Studio at Illinois State University is to empower and inspire students in their lifelong pursuit of excellence in performance, teaching, learning, research, and creative activities, to enhance campus life, to complete degrees, and to become employed in their chosen field.

 The following suggestions are representative of acceptable repertoire for undergraduate admission auditions.
 You are NOT limited to what is listed.
 Students should not hesitate to use music similar in nature and difficulty.